thegetty/inventories-and-surveys/content/part-ii/chapter-10.md

 -   Anticipate that some resource types may need to be reevaluated after a survey is complete and final data has been compiled.
 At that time, the entire pool of a resource type will be known, and a more complete comparative analysis will be possible to best understand significance thresholds.

--   It is recommended that the field data collection system and process include a mechanism to flag resource types that may be important but that have not been identified in a context or theme represented in the survey.
+-   It is recommended that the field data collection system and process include a mechanism to flag resource types that may be important but that have not been identified in a context or theme developed for the survey.
 This information can help revise and augment thematic frameworks and narrative historic contexts over time.[^4]

--   For surveys using a context- or theme-based approach, provide training to surveyors in the application of contexts, themes, and eligibility standards to both categorize and evaluate resources.
+-   When using a context- or theme-based approach, provide training to surveyors in the application of contexts, themes, and eligibility standards to both categorize and evaluate resources.

 ### Evaluation as Part of the Survey Process